-- Physiology and anatomy as it applies to the exercising individual (students willbe examined in a sport injury prevention program, SIPP); - Australian sporting identity; - Trends in leisure and recreational activities (particularly in the local area); - Event Management - First aid and sport injury prevention and treatment; - Surf survival theory exam. - Team games refereeing, rules, tactics, skills; - Written assessment tasks, including examination and research tasks.
+- Physiology and anatomy as it applies to the exercising individual (students will be examined in a sport injury prevention program, SIPP); - Australian sporting identity; - Trends in leisure and recreational activities (particularly in the local area); - Event Management - First aid and sport injury prevention and treatment; - Surf survival theory exam. - Team games refereeing, rules, tactics, skills; - Written assessment tasks, including examination and research tasks.

 NB: Students should consider their effort, participation and achievement in Years 7 & 8 PE.
-Students are required to regularly bring practical equipment (including swimmers and a towel) for this subject.

-Course Costs: \$40.00 covering the use of local facilities (leisure centre, tennis courts).
+Course Costs: \$40.00 covering the use of local facilities (Leisure Centre, Swim Survival).
 Transportation to venues has to be met by the student.

-Contact: Mr Peter Quine, Head Teacher: Personal Development, Health & Physical Education Physical Education
+Contact: Mr Peter Quine, Head Teacher: Personal Development, Health & Physical Education